THE VENETIAN GHETTO,

 Its uniqueness is due to its five synagogues.
 Two of them are open to public and private tours and are currently in use for religious services and ceremonies.
 The Ghetto area still houses all the religious and administrative institutions of the Jewish Community of Venice.

-No traveler or tourist visit Venice can fail to visit this small but unique universe and trace its fascinating history.
+No traveler or tourist coming to Venice can fail to visit this small but unique universe and trace its fascinating history.
 For almost three centuries, Jewish life animated the Ghetto, and Jews interacted with the city contributing with their prolific activities to the life and economy of the Serenissima.

 A visit to the Ghetto will give visitors an opportunity to gain knowledge of the history, customs and traditions of the Jews in Venice.